cashums/recipe_book/README.md

  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a ion diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from the User Interface Design Document Template of CMSC 345 at the University of Maryland Global Campus)

 ### Navigation Diagram
 >This navigation diagram outlines how users interact with different pages within a recipe application, illustrating the relationships and transitions between these pages: